If you receive Order for Delivery of Possession of Land

 - contact the creditor to see if a suitable arrangement can be reached - if they agree to an arrangement you must make sure that they tell the EJO in writing asking for action on the case to be held

-You can also choose to comply with the court order and leave the property or land now voluntarily.
+You can also choose to meet the court order and leave the property or land now voluntarily.

-You may wish to seek further advice from either a solicitor or a welfare organisation such as the Housing Rights Service or Advice NI.
+You may wish to seek further advice from either a solicitor or a welfare organisation such as Housing Rights or Advice NI.

 What happens next